 Now we know what a Stale BOL is, but what’s the importance of stale BOL, or why the bank won’t accept BOL after a set time period.

 As we know that a Stale BOL is one that reaches the bank late.
-It means, the BOL reaches the bank so late that it gets impossible for the presenting bank to send the BOL to the importer’s place, on or before the shipment reaches the final destination.
+It means the BOL reaches the bank so late that it gets impossible for the presenting bank to send the BOL to the importer’s place on or before the shipment reaches the final destination.
 Naturally, if the bank gets the BOL late, it would get even late by the time it reaches the importer’s destination.

 So, a bank can reject the BOL in such a case.

-A Stale BOL is not something that comes from the carrier, rather a normal BOL that converts into Stale due to the negligence of the exporter.
+A Stale BOL is not something that comes from the carrier but rather a normal BOL that converts into Stale due to the negligence of the exporter.
 Thus, it is important that the exporter is careful about the presentation date.
 And, the exporter must present the BOL before the expiry date so as to get the payment timely.
 And avoid BOL becoming stale.